roderickjackson-bradley/socket_io_app/work/w11/d1/03-04-mastermind-settings-lab/mastermind-settings-lab.md

 - Install the Node modules: `$ npm i`
 - Start the React Dev Server: `$ npm start`

-Browsing to `localhost:3000` should display the following:
+After the server starts up, you should see the following in the browser at `localhost:3000`:

 <img src="https://i.imgur.com/ibMTm9k.png">